caring for children and families. mind. body. soul.

-In June of 1994, the leadership of OLH began strategic analysis to respond to the growing need of OLH services.
+In June of 1994, the leadership of OLH began strategic analysis to respond to the growing need for OLH services.
 A five-year plan was adopted and set into action.
 In May of 1995, several opportunities arose to allow OLH to act towards expansion.
 A new building, next door to the original facility, was purchased and renovated to function as the Administration/Support Building.
 The third floor of the original building was renovated and put into the facility plans.
 Collaborations were formed with several groups and the Board of Regents, a non-voting arm of the Board of Directors who is called upon for direction, advice, and support, were elected.

 Also in 1994, Our Little Haven entered into a relationship with the Junior Chamber of Commerce (The Jaycees) on a national level with the Jaycees using the program model of OLH to establish similar programs in other states.
 In consideration of this, the Jaycees provided OLH with an annual contribution collected and gifted by the individual Jaycee chapters across the country.
 While the formal relationship has expired, there are five programs established across the country based on the OLH model.